cronvel/smart-preprocessor/documentation.md

 **However spaces between the comment mark ('//', '/\*' or '//\*') and the '#' are \*NOT\* allowed!**

-This is called *the preprocessor mark*.
+This is called *the preprocessor mark*, and therefore should be preserved.

-Therefore, the current code has no effect:
+Thus the current code has no effect:
 ```js
 // # debug : console.log( 'Warning!' ) ;
 ```